 According to Venture Beat’s research study, adding a simple punctuation mark can increase your email open rate by 9 percent.
 Just make sure the “answer” to the question lies in your email copy because you don’t want anyone to feel “click-baited”.

-- Leverage the Word Free: Do you regularly send out free stuff to your email subscribers but hesitate to use the word free in your subject line?
+- Leverage the Word Free: Do you regularly but hesitate to use the word free in your subject line?
 While it’s true that using “free” in your emails carelessly can trigger spam filters, it can actually work in your favor if you have a solid reputation with your email service provider.

 You can test by using “free” in your subject lines to see if it helps you get higher open rates or if it is working the other way round.
 Given that it goes with your email marketing campaign, it is worth testing terms such as “free offer”, “free eBook” or “free delivery” in your subject line.